 If you find that one HHC product doesn't work for you, don't give up on the whole category.
 There are many different HHC products on the market, each slightly different.
 Trying a few different products until you find one that works for you is the best way to succeed with HHC.

 HHC is a great way to consume cannabis, but it’s essential to be aware of the possible side effects.
 By following the tips above, you can minimize the chances of experiencing any negative effects.

 Is HHC Legal

 Federally, all HHC products are legal as long as they conform to the 2018 Farm Bill.
-This means that the HHC product must contain less than 0.3% THC.
+This means that HHC products typically contain less than 0.3% of THC.
 However, state laws vary, and some states have not yet updated their laws to reflect federal law.
 It’s always best to check your local laws before purchasing or consuming any HHC products.

-For instance, selling, manufacturing, or possessing cannabis products in states such as IOWA and Mississippi is illegal.
-However, states such as Tennessee, Kansas, and Nebraska have not yet passed laws regulating HHC products.
-This means that, while technically legal, the sale and possession of HHC products in these states are a bit of a legal grey area.
+For instance, selling, manufacturing, or possessing cannabis products in states like Iowa and Mississippi is illegal.
+However, other states have not yet passed laws regulating HHC products.
+This means that, while technically legal, the sale and possession of HHC products in these states are a legal grey area.